-1) Ask for an explanation for your symptoms.
 This is a relative straight forward question to find out what exactly is hurting.
 This is not the same as what’s causing the pain, which is the next question.
-Ask, "Why does it hurt at the outside of the ankle and not the inner side of your foot?”
-Symptoms: Your ankle ligaments have been stretched and are now inflamed.
+Ask: “Why does it hurt at the outside of the ankle and not the inner side of your foot?”
+Symptoms: Your ankle ligaments are stretched and inflamed.
 The initial swelling is a result of your body protecting itself and it part of the healing process.

-2) Ask for the diagnosis behind the symptoms.
 Symptoms and diagnosis are two very different things.
 Symptoms are ‘signs’ of injury, while diagnosis is about determining the underlying cause of injuries.
-Unfortunately, the terms symptoms and diagnosis are often used interchangeably.
+However, the terms symptoms and diagnosis are often used interchangeably.
 A collection of symptoms are what points to a diagnosis of a condition.
-Some conditions like ankle sprains are relatively easy to identify as either they have a few simple symptoms and not many conditions share the same overlapping symptoms.
-But some conditions, like back pain, can be difficult to determine without undergoing a more vigorous process of elimination and hypothesis or critical analysis.
-The diagnosis here is an lateral ankle sprain, meaning that the ankle was inverted inwards from the outer edge of the foot beyond its limits, stretching one of the ankle ligaments.
+Some conditions like ankle sprains are relatively easy to identify.
+They have a few simple symptoms and not many conditions share the same overlapping symptoms.
+But some conditions, like back pain, can be difficult to determine without undergoing a more vigorous process of elimination and critical analysis.
+The diagnosis here is a lateral ankle sprain.
+This means that the ankle was inverted inwards from the outer edge of the foot beyond its limits; stretching one of the ankle ligaments.

-After the swelling has gone down and it is no longer painful to move, your ligaments are still stretched and are longer than what they were before.
+Your ligaments are still stretched and longer than what they were before.
+This is even after the swelling has gone down and it is no longer painful to move.
 This leads to reduced ankle stability and proprioception, making another ankle sprain happening again that much more likely

 If your doctor or therapist packs you off after getting the swelling down, you have not addressed how to prevent an ankle sprain happening again in the near future.
 You have only treated the symptoms.